New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Discussion

-A full population analysis not only requires the PE samples but also the $\pastro$ of each event \cite{ias_popO2_Roulet_2020}.
-For this reason, we also provide a file, \texttt{IAS\_HM\_O3\_triggers.hdf}, in the repository that contains the full list of triggers (including the sub-threshold ones).
-Just for reference, we report subthreshold events ($0.1<p_\mathrm{astro}<0.5$) in Table~\ref{tab:Subthreshold} in the Appendix.
+A full population analysis not only requires the PE samples but also the $\pastro$ of each event \cite{ias_popO2_Roulet_2020, Gae19_Pop_Subthreshold}.
+For this reason, we also provide a file, \texttt{IAS\_HM\_O3\_triggers.json}, in the repository that contains the full list of triggers (including the sub-threshold ones).
+We also include the subthreshold events ($0.2<p_\mathrm{astro}<0.5$) in Table~\ref{tab:Subthreshold} in the Appendix for reference.